BirdhouseHQ/qjson/README.md

 Where `item` is the thing you want rendered, `context` is the context within which it should be rendered, and `version` is the desired version.
-QJSON will always pick the highest version that is less than or equal to the incoming `version`.  **versions** in qJSON can be any string, but are preferred to be a date stamp (e.g. `20151223`), so that they look different from traditional semantic versions like `v1`, `v2`, `v3` etc.
+QJSON will pick the highest version (tested by string greater-than) that is less than or equal to the incoming `version`.  **versions** in qJSON can be any string, but are preferred to be a date stamp (e.g. `20151223`), so that they look different from traditional semantic versions like `v1`, `v2`, `v3` etc.  If you have two or more 'tracks' of versions (say one for mobile, one for desktop app), you can add a prefix, making the versions `m-20151223` and `d-20151223` - the same string comparison rules will still give you the correct version.
+If there is no matching parser, your object will simply be converted using the default serializer, which copies across every attribute on the model.

-This is cool, because any request from the client has a semantic version and a syntactic version.
+This process is desirable, because any request from the client can have a semantic version and a syntactic version.
 As you improve different parts of the client, you can increment these values separately.
+You could also define a syntactic version at login time in your API server.

 You add versioned serializers in `app/views/api/<model>s/<context>.<version>.qjrb`

-The `context` is the named context within which you are rendering the thing, in general, there are two contexts, `show` (where you're looking at a comprehensive view of the object) and `_item` (where you are looking at the item in a list of items).
+The `context` is the named context within which you are rendering the thing, in general, there are two contexts, `show` (where you're looking at a comprehensive view of the object) and `item` (where you are looking at the item in a list of items).
 You are in charge of the naming conventions here, just make sure they fit with normal Rails naming conventions in a way that makes sense.
 An example of a third context would be if you have two ways in which items get shown in a